 Within a few weeks of our original conversation, we had our future home.
 We worked late nights and weekends to fix it up.
-We remodeled it just enough to call it home, and as of two weeks ago we are moved in and are loving every moment of it.
+We remodeled it just enough to call it home and started living in a camper as the next step to paying off our debt.

 If we can do it, you can, too.
 Write out a plan that works for you and stick with it.
 The way we see it, if your plan is not challenging your lifestyle, it’s not changing the way you see your money.